 Subscribe up to our newsletter in order to be informed about new features.

-Log in from the web-app or the homepage with your e-mail address and your password.
-Once you’re logged in, your project will look essentially the same as when you are using it free, but you will be able to access more features and functions.
-Furthermore, when you open the global menu (the burger icon top left next to the logo), you’ll see your user name top right, and your projects as well as user settings.
+When logged in, if you open the global menu (the burger icon top left next to the logo), you’ll see your user name top right, and your projects as well as user settings.

 You don’t.
 Beemgee saves your input automatically.

-Important note: Avoid having one project open in several browser windows.
-Having several Beemgee project windows open may result in some of your input being overwritten.
+Important note: Avoid having one project open simultaneously with a collaborator.
+Having several Beemgee project windows open at the same may result in some of your input being overwritten.

 Whether FREE or PREMIUM, you can invite somebody to your project using the share button top right of the web-app.